 If you can manage to see past some of the fake robot’s less than charming characteristics, you may find that there’s more method than madness.

-This site is the creation of Jason Jones; a lawyer and consumer/victim advocate who lives in Chicago with his wife and dog — and is alleged to be a totally normal human person.
+This site is the creation of Jason Jones; a lawyer and consumer/victim advocate who lives in Columbus with his wife and dog — and is alleged to be a totally normal human person.

 Jason served in the U.S. Air Force; and then attended The University of Alaska — where he met his wife and a shocking number of moose.
 After spending some (fun) time working at financial publisher Morningstar, he attended (and somehow managed to graduate from) The George Washington University School of Law; which is exactly as expensive as it sounds.

 Following law school, Jason worked on a legal start-up which required too many trips to Bangalore — and some other lame stuff.
 Prior to the fake robot, Jason had no direct personal experience with any of the topics covered here.